FallingLights/Teachable-dl/CONTRIBUTING.md

 ## Issues

-The Issues section is not a place to request features, or ask for things to be changed because you think they should be that way; The Issues section is specifically for reporting bugs in the code.

 ### Issue Guidelines

 * Issue reports should be as detailed as possible, and if applicable, should include instructions on how to reproduce the bug.